cwwang1979/CDefficient/README.md

 #### 2. Inference

-To generate the prediction outcome of the RRTODF model,
+To generate the prediction outcome of the CDefficient model,
 ```
 python inference.py
 ```